 3. Ellis “Puss” Achong: Chinaman

-As Ivan Barrow whipped the bails off, a bemused Robbins told umpire Joe Hardstaff snr: “Fancy getting out to a bloody Chinaman!”
+As Ivan Barrow whipped the bails off, a bemused Robins told umpire Joe Hardstaff snr: “Fancy getting out to a bloody Chinaman!”
 Learie Constantine, present at the ground, had apparently retorted with the question: “You mean the bowler or the ball?”

 The name Chinaman stuck for left-arm wrist-spin.
 Decades later, Shehan Karunatilaka wrote a delightful book of the same name — one that will go down as the best cricket books of all time.

 It is well-known that Mankad had run out Bill Brown as the latter had backed up too much in the Test at SCG.
 The relatively lesser known fact is that Mankad had done the same to Brown in a tour match against Australia XI at the same ground.
 Brown had a received a warning in the tour match, but not in the Test.
 Though the Australian media criticised Vinoo’s act almost unanimously, Bradman himself wrote that it was “scrupulously fair” in A Farewell to Cricket.

 However, Lord Harris, while leading Oxford University, had got a Cambridge University batsman “Mankaded” sometime in the 1870s, so it was not necessarily a Mankad “invention”.
 The term stuck, though.